 Note: We are not financial advisors.
 We’re just a couple of bloggers honestly sharing what has worked for us.
 This article contains personal opinions for your consideration, not professional financial advice.
 Check out our Disclosures page for more information.

 Testing Our Stock Market Model

-Suppose our fictional random number generator really was how the stock market works.
-What would happen if we actually invested in it?
+Suppose our fictional random number generator really is how the stock market works.
+What would happen if we invested in it?

 Based on this simulation, it seems like a pretty good value!
 There’s a clear upward trend, and our $10,000 initial investment turned into $28,146 after 10 years.
 That’s an annualized return of about 10.9% per year (very close to the actual historical average of the US stock market).

 In fact, our simulated stock market chart doesn’t look too dissimilar from a 10-year chunk of the actual US stock market’s history: